Michigan Democrats and Republicans wrap up their presidential primaries today

 Michigan voters have the option of voting by mail, in person on Election Day or early in-person.
 New state laws have required that voters have at least nine days of early voting in statewide elections.

-Already more than one million voters in the state have cast their ballot in the primaries as of Monday afternoon, according to Michigan Secretary of State Jocelyn Benson.
+Already more than 1 million voters in the state have cast their ballot in the primaries as of Monday afternoon, according to Michigan Secretary of State Jocelyn Benson.

 Her office said in a statement that "over 78,000 voters voted in person at an early voting site, and more than 934,000 voters have returned their completed absentee ballot to their clerk for tabulation."